Embezzlement Punishment and Sentencing in California

-Embezzlement Punishment, Sentence, and Penalties California PC 503
+Embezzlement Punishment, Sentencing, and Penalties – California PC 503

 In order for your embezzlement charge to be classified as grand theft under California Penal Code section 487, the value of the property taken must exceed $950.
 The property’s value is determined by its present market value at the time of the offense (when it was embezzled) rather than its original purchase price.
 Property such as paintings and antiques typically appreciate in value while cars depreciate the moment they are driven off the lot.
 On many occasions, the victim will overestimate the value of the property or the police will assign a random number reflecting its worth.
 Therefore, it is important to contact an experienced embezzlement attorney in order to determine the property’s true value.